playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 platformBrowserDynamic().bootstrapModule(AppModule);
 ```

-> Angular has the concept of ["Modules"](https://angular.io/guide/architecture-modules) that allows you to opimize your application by keeping bundle size small.
-While it's an important part of Angular, don't worry too much about it for the moment.
+> Angular has the concept of ["Modules"](https://angular.io/guide/architecture-modules) that allows you to optimize your application by keeping bundle size small.
+While it's a central part of Angular, don't worry too much about it for the moment.
 >
-> What _is_ important to note is that for each component, you need to register components within the `declarations` before usage
+> What _is_ important to note is that for each component, you need to register components within the `declarations` before usage.

 ## Vue